VijeshVS/auto-pilot/Readme.md

    ```bash
    alias runai='path-to-sh-file'
    ```
-5. Now you can invoke ai-assistant using runai
+5. Now you can invoke ai-assistant by using `runai`

 ## Contributing